open5e/open5e/source/monsters/tome-of-beasts/A/accursed-defiler.rst

 *Hit:* 11 (2d6 + 4) bludgeoning damage.
 If a creature is hit by
-this attack twice in the same round (from the same or different accursed defilers), the target must make a DC 13 Constitution saving throw or gain one level of exhaustion.
+this attack twice in the same round (from the same or different accursed defilers), the target must make a DC 13 Constitution saving throw or gain one level of :ref:`srd:exhaustion`.

 **Sandslash (Recharge 5-6).** As an action, the accursed defiler intensifies the vortex of sand that surrounds it.
 All creatures